 Be cautious though, if you are giving your protagonist unsavory qualities at the beginning, be sure to include at least one redeeming quality otherwise your audience may not find that connection and decide not to read on.

 And, remember, you can always have the protagonist change characteristics through the momentum of the story.
 He can start out as a coward and through various occurrences within the story he can evolve into a hero, or whatever you choose.
 That’s the amazing thing about being a writer – you create something from nothing.
-You give your character breathe and dimension.
+You give your character breath and dimension.

 MORE WRITING FOR CHILDREN